Humanity vs. Email Spoofing: The Endless Battle - BIMI Edition

 It is said that there are three main benefits to implementing BIMI

-The official logo is displayed on emails, so recipients can be sure that the email is from a legitimate sender.
+: The official logo will be displayed on the email, allowing recipients to determine that it is from a legitimate sender.

 This is expected to reduce the damage caused by phishing and spoofed emails.

-Having your logo in your emails makes it more noticeable to recipients, increasing brand recognition and credibility.
+Displaying your logo in emails makes them more visible to recipients, improving brand awareness and trust.

-Similar to trust level 2, but because recipients can visually recognize your brand, they are more likely to open your email.
+Similar to the trust level mentioned in point 2, but because the brand is visually recognizable, recipients are more likely to open the email.

-However, there is a disadvantage, or rather a loophole, that if the DMARC policy setting is not set to " p=quarantine " or " p=reject ", there is a possibility that a fake logo may be used, so caution is required.
+However, as a drawback or loophole, it's important to note that if the DMARC policy is not set to "p=quarantine" or "p=reject," there is a non-zero possibility that a fake logo could be used.

 Overview of BIMI implementation steps

-First, set up the basics SPF, DKIM, and DMARC to ensure the legitimacy of the sending domain.
+First, configure the basic SPF, DKIM, and DMARC settings to ensure the legitimacy of the sender domain.

 *DMARC authentication is required for BIMI.